Sukhi898/shadient.co/README.md

-# shadient.co
+Shadient.co

 Frontend Test

 Project Description

+Live Demo: Shadient.co Project

 This is a dark-themed animated website built using various libraries, including SwiperJS, LocomotiveJS, GSAP ScrollTrigger, and more.

 Challenges & Solutions

-While developing this website, I encountered an issue where LocomotiveJS hijacked the scroll functionality, preventing other scroll events from working.
-After researching the problem, I found a helpful article that provided a code snippet to resolve the issue.
+During development, I encountered an issue where LocomotiveJS hijacked the scroll functionality, preventing other scroll events from working.
+After researching, I found a helpful article with a code snippet that resolved the issue.

 Reference: GSAP ScrollTrigger Scroller Proxy